garethmarkel/ukb-administration/docs/pheno/tradition.md

     ```bash
     grep [Hh]eight *.field_finder
     ```
-    For the example of height, you might see the following.
+    For the example of height, you might see the following:

     ```bash
     ukb12345.field_finder:32	f.50.0.0	Standing.height